Tax Bracket Calculator 2026

 Marginal vs Effective Tax Rate

 Your marginal tax rate is the rate applied to your last dollar of income — the highest bracket your income reaches.
 Your effective tax rate is what you actually pay overall, calculated as total tax divided by total income.
-For a single filer with $100,000 of taxable income in 2025, the marginal rate is 22% but the effective rate is approximately 17%.
+For a single filer with $100,000 of taxable income in 2026, the marginal rate is 22% but the effective rate is lower because the first $50,400 is taxed at only 10% and 12%.
 Understanding this distinction matters when evaluating raises, side income, or deciding between a Roth conversion and traditional retirement contributions.

 | Tax Rate | Income Range |